-In accordance with HB 512, Bishopville Water District, PWS #500403 and PWS #530812, worked with their engineering consultant to produce an overall water system map.
-The map includes approximate location of the distribution system only with color coded lines that indicate type of main line material, approximate year of installation and other system features.
+In accordance with HB 512, the Village of Corning, PWS #640003, worked with their engineering consultant to produce an overall water system map.
+The map includes approximate location of the distribution system with color coded lines that indicate type of main line material, approximate year of installation and other system features.
 The map also includes lead and copper sample site locations.
-Due to the short timeframe between final EPA guidance being issued and the deadline for submission of the map, the service line materials are unknown on the private (customer) side of each service.
-Currently, the District believes all service lines installed on the public (water district) side is polyethylene (PE) piping.
-The District is currently seeking customer input through a questionnaire to help identify service line materials, particularly on the private (customer) side of the service.
-In addition, District personnel will begin to collect additional service line information during repairs, replacements, service requests, etc. As information is gathered, the map can be updated accordingly.
+Due to the short timeframe between final EPA guidance being issued and the deadline for submission of the map, the service line materials are unknown in many areas.
+Currently, the village believes all service lines installed as part of projects from 1994 to current have been polyethylene (PE) piping on the public side.
+For projects prior to 1994, the exact materials of service lines on the public side are currently unknown.
+The service line material on the private side are unknown throughout the village.
+The village is currently seeking customer input through a questionnaire to help identify service line materials, particularly on the private side of the service.
+In addition, village personnel will begin to collect additional service line information during repairs, replacements, service requests, etc. As information is gathered, the map will be updated accordingly.